dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### How stable are Parkinson's disease subtypes in de novo patients: Analysis of the PPMI cohort?
 - **year:** 2016
 - **url:** <https://www.semanticscholar.org/paper/d80f77ce79fbcc8a392d8c16ee8d67dc3f110e48>
-- **abstract:** S2 TL;DR: TD versus PIGD subtype classification has substantial variability over first year in PD de novo cohort specifically for PIGd subtype, and dopaminergic therapy does not impact the change of the PD subtype.
+- **abstract:** *TL;DR:* TD versus PIGD subtype classification has substantial variability over first year in PD de novo cohort specifically for PIGd subtype, and dopaminergic therapy does not impact the change of the PD subtype.
 - **journal:** Parkinsonism & related disorders
 - **volume:** 28
 - **pages:** 62-7